dappnode/DAppNodeDocs/docs/user/repository/ipfs.md

   <summary><b>I'm running local IPFS and I'm having issues, what can I do?</b></summary>
 This may be due to different reasons:

-- Poor internet connection: in this case you can try switching your IPFS node mode to lowpower mode at http://my.dappnode/packages/system/ipfs.dnp.dappnode.eth/config
+- **Poor internet connection**: in this case you can try switching your IPFS node mode to lowpower mode at http://my.dappnode/packages/system/ipfs.dnp.dappnode.eth/config
-- Your local IPFS node is full of space: remode your IPFS node volume data by clicking on "Remove volumes" here http://my.dappnode/packages/system/ipfs.dnp.dappnode.eth/info
+- **Your local IPFS node space is full**: remode your IPFS node volume data by clicking on "Remove volumes" here http://my.dappnode/packages/system/ipfs.dnp.dappnode.eth/info
-- Your local IPFS node does not have added dappnode IPFS peer: add it here http://my.dappnode/system/add-ipfs-peer/%2Fdns4%2Fipfs.dappnode.io%2Ftcp%2F4001%2Fipfs%2FQmfB6dT5zxUq1BXiXisgcZKYkvjywdDYBK5keRaqDKH633
+- **Dappnode Official Gateway has not been added as peer to your local IPFS**.
+Add it by clicking [here](http://my.dappnode/system/add-ipfs-peer/%2Fdns4%2Fipfs.dappnode.io%2Ftcp%2F4001%2Fipfs%2FQmfB6dT5zxUq1BXiXisgcZKYkvjywdDYBK5keRaqDKH633)

-If none of this works you can always switch to remote IPFS mode at http://my.dappnode/repository/ipfs
+If none of this works you can always **switch to remote IPFS mode** at http://my.dappnode/repository/ipfs

 </details>